This article will explain how drunken driving cases work against both an intoxicated driver and a bar by covering the following topics:

 You can bring a claim against the drunken driver’s insurance policy and their personal assets (where applicable) for their negligent act of driving drunk.
 However, it is not as easy as you might think.
-The drunk driver’s insurance company will argue that they do not have to compensate you for your injuries because motor vehicle insurance policies are designed to cover negligent acts, not criminal acts.
+The Houston drunk driver’s insurance company will argue that they do not have to compensate you for your injuries because motor vehicle insurance policies are designed to cover negligent acts, not criminal acts.

-Their argument works like this: “Driving drunk is illegal.
+Their argument works like this: “Driving intoxicated is illegal.
 Our policy only covers accidental injuries, not injuries caused by crime.
 As such, the insurance policy doesn’t apply.”
 Of course we do not subscribe to this concept and we will overcome their arguments, but the insurance carrier will attempt to exploit this technicality nonetheless.
-The claim against the drunken driver, however, is relative child’s play compared to the highly technical dram shop claim that is made against the bar.
+The claim against the intoxicated driver, however, is relative child’s play compared to the highly technical dram shop claim that is made against the bar.

-In addition to suing the drunken driver, you can sue the bar as well by pursuing a dram shop case.
+In addition to suing the driver, you can sue the bar as well by pursuing a dram shop case.
 A dram shop case is a claim for liquor liability that allows an injured party to sue bars, restaurants, clubs, and other establishments that serve alcohol where someone is injured after the establishment broke the rules regarding serving alcohol as set forth by the TABC.

 Many years ago, the Texas legislature recognized that drunken driving accidents and other injuries attributable to intoxication are often caused by bars breaking the rules of safe alcohol service set forth by the TABC.
-Prior to the codification of the Dram Shop Act in 1987, the victims of drunken driving accidents could theoretically sue bars under general negligence-based theories of liability, but our lawmakers decided this issue needed to be codified.
+Prior to the codification of the Dram Shop Act in 1987, the victims of accidents could theoretically sue bars under general negligence-based theories of liability, but our lawmakers decided this issue needed to be codified.

-Much of the Dram Shop Act just took what had already been the practice in the common law and set it in stone, striking a balance between protecting bars from all but the most significant claims and limiting the ability of plaintiffs to seek compensation to only those cases when the drinking establishment has broken specific rules.
+Much of the Dram Shop Act just took what had already been the practice in the common law and set it in stone, striking a balance between protecting bars from all but the most significant claims and limiting the ability of Houston plaintiffs to seek compensation to only those cases when the drinking establishment has broken specific rules.

 By adopting the Dram Shop Act, an injured party’s ability to sue bars was clarified and bars also benefited from protection from all but certain types of lawsuits.